Facilities and Event Management

 Practice schedules will be established by each head coach based on availability of space and specific facilities.
-Practice schedules will be coordinated by the Supervisor of Facilities & Operations with consideration given to overall use of facility and equipment and the academic calendar.
+Practice schedules will be coordinated by the Assistant Director of Athletics for Facilities & Operations with consideration given to overall use of facility and equipment and the academic calendar.

 Appropriate security measures insuring the safety and welfare of student-athletes, spectators, the coaching staff, game officials and the public-at-large are required to be put into place at every scheduled home contest and at every practice.

-For all home events, the Supervisor of Facilities & Operations arranges for security services with the Event Management staff and the University Public Safety Office.
+For all home events, the Assistant Director of Athletics for Facilities & Operations arranges for security services with the Event Management staff and the University Public Safety Office.
 Security services may include, but are not limited to, uniformed security personnel and/or security personnel with authorized, registered weapons.